martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 contains a hash of the identity binding they received in signaling.
 If the identity binding is successfully validated, the identity of a peer is verified and bound to the session.

-The same technique can be used to cause two victims to both believe they are talking to the attacker when they are talking to each other.

 ## Example {#id-example}